merriammassey/tastebuds/README.md

 ### Search for venues

-#### On the home page, users enter keywords and location and are presented with a list of relevant restaurants.
+#### On the home page, a user can enter keywords and location and will be presented with a list of relevant restaurants.

 ![image](https://user-images.githubusercontent.com/77468612/135192131-1ac53c44-fca9-4013-a01f-d6755162b7f1.png)